Transport map accelerated Markov chain Monte Carlo: Numerical examples

 It is easy to obtain gradients of the posterior density, allowing us to again compare many different MCMC algorithms.
 For each algorithm, we run 30 independent chains starting at the posterior mode; each chain is run for $\num{7.5e4}$ iterations, with the first $\num{1e4}$ iterations discarded as burn-in.
 Results are shown in Table \ref{tab:bodPerf1}.

 In this example, we represent the map with total-order Hermite polynomials of degree three.
-The additional nonlinear terms help the map capture the changing posterior correlation structure shown in Figure \ref{fig:bodPosterior}, which is challenging for standard samplers to explore.
+The additional nonlinear terms help capture the changing posterior correlation structure shown in Figure \ref{fig:bodPosterior}, which is challenging for standard samplers to explore.
 Methods like DRAM and AMALA may capture the global covariance, but this covariance is often not representative of the local structure and does not provide enough information for efficient posterior sampling.
 Other methods like sMMALA and NUTS use derivative information to capture local geometry, but the local geometry varies considerably and is not sufficiently representative of the global structure, making it difficult for these samples to take large jumps through the parameter space.
 Our transport map proposals, on the other hand, are capable of capturing the global non-Gaussian structure of Figure \ref{fig:bodPosterior}; in fact, the pushforward of this target density through the map becomes much more Gaussian, as shown in Figure \ref{fig:bodPosteriorMap}.
-Map-based methods with global independence proposals (TM+DRG and TM+MIX) can then efficiently ``jump'' across the entire parameter space, yielding the much shorter integrated autocorrelation times shown in Table \ref{tab:bodPerf1}.
+Map-based methods with global independence proposals (e.g., TM+DRG) can then efficiently ``jump'' across the entire parameter space, yielding the much shorter integrated autocorrelation times shown in Table \ref{tab:bodPerf1}.

 Another interesting result in Table \ref{tab:bodPerf1} is the poor performance of TM+LA.
 In this example, the basic MALA algorithm was not able to sufficiently explore the space on its own (or equivalently, with an initial identity map); hence, poor exploration in the early stages of Algorithm~\ref{alg:adaptalg} hindered good adaptation and resulted in the inefficient sampling shown here.
+Because of this poor performance, the TM+LA algorithm will not be employed in our other test problems.